Johnr24/COVID19_FACESHIELD_4_CNC_ROUTER/README.md

 It is designed to fit a standard 80mm European 4 hole holepunch.

-included is the fusion 360 file and a STEP file
+included is the Fusion 360 file and a STEP file